 Accountancy is the process by which financial information about a business is recorded, classified, summarised, interpreted and communicated.

-In the second year you will concentrate on the regulatory framework of accounting practice, standard setting, the use of cost information and the provision of information for decision making and the operation of the financial markets.
-You will also study business law and statistics.
+You will concentrate on the regulatory framework of accounting practice, standard setting, the use of cost information and the provision of information for decision making and the operation of the financial markets.
+You will also study business law, taxation and statistics.

 Years 3 and 4

 You will study advanced financial accounting and audit.
 You will also complete a dissertation, an extended piece of personal research on a topic of your own choice guided by a member of academic staff.

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

 There are opportunities for you to go abroad for up to a year as part of your undergraduate studies.

 You can apply to spend part or all of your third year at another university.
 We currently have links with partners across Europe, the United States, Canada, South America, Australia, New Zealand, Hong Kong and Singapore.
 Courses taken overseas through our exchange programmes form part of your degree.